DiSSCo/ODS_rdf_validator/README.md

 # ODS_rdf_validator

-Experimental project!
+## Description

-The goal is to have a semantic RDF validation of JSONld data that is sent to cordra, by using the Cordra JavaScript lifecycle hooks (e.g. "beforeSchemaValidation").
+This project provides a node.js-based micro service for semantic RDF validation of jsonld data against a defined schema based on the ODS ontology.
+The idea is to call this micro service from Cordra JavaScript during the lifecycle hooks (e.g. "beforeSchemaValidation"), and accordingly allow or reject the creation/update of the digital specimen.

-Run `npm run build` in order to transpile and bundle into one minified .js file.
-Upload this file to Cordra as an external JavaScript module as explained in the docs.
-Additionally upload the jsonld JavaScript library as UMD module.
-Then create the schema as the example given in cordra_data/ODS_semantic_schema.
-Then test the upload with of the example data with the curl command.
+## Install and run

-Current problems:
+For local development run `npm i` and `npm run test`.
+For production deployment run `npm i --only=prod` and run it as a service (e.g. with systemd).
+Customize the file located in config/config.js.

-- Validation seems to work, but due to shex.js and jsonld dependencies the validation function can only be provided as a promise.
-The cordra lifecycle JavaScript hook doesn't seem to wait for the promise (only synchronous JavaScript implemented), therefore Cordra continues before the RDF validation is finished.
+## Interaction with cordra
-- The JavaScript execution of the bundled js fails from time to time for no apparent reason.
+The file located in cordra_data/ODS_semantic_schema.json contains a template for a schema that can be created in Cordra.
+Afterwards, any Cordra object of type "ODS_semantic_schema" that will be created/updated, will be validated by the micro service beforehand (you can test it with the example curl command in the same folder).
+Make sure that the URL pointing to the micro service is correct in the javascript that is appended to the Cordra schema.